 Extensive numerical and simulation experiments have been performed in order to verify the analysis.
-The simulation parameters are selected in such a way that traffic load remains constant regardless of the distribution type.
-In all cases, the mean burst transmission time is made equal to 12 μ s, which corresponds to an average burst size of 15 Kbytes (average file size in the Internet [16]) in a 10 Gbps wavelength.
+In all cases, the mean burst transmission time is made equal to $12 \mu s$, which corresponds to an average burst size of 15 Kbytes (average file size in the Internet [17]) in a 10 Gbps wavelength.
 Note that switching times for SOAs are in the vicinity of nanoseconds, as reported by [6], thus making the switching time negligible.
-By adequately choosing the burst arrival rate, different wavelength utilization factors (ρ) are considered (low load, $\rho = 0.2$, and high load, $\rho = 0.8$).
+By adequately choosing the burst arrival rate, different wavelength utilization factors (ρ) are considered (low load, $\rho=0.2$, and high load, $\rho=0.8$).
 Simulation parameters are summarized in table I where c_v is the coefficient of variation.
-In any case, since analytical expressions are provided, the upper bound for the preemption probability can be obtained for any combination of arrival rate and burst size distribution parameters.